 ‘What’s wrong?’ she asked.

-She narrowed her eyes, much to his despair.
+She narrowed her eyes.

-She came closer, too.
+But then she came closer, too.

 ‘Talk to me,’ she said, gently touching his leg.
 ‘I will listen, and I will write it all down.
 You and I will make a damn good story out of it.’